Social Justice Institute

 Ruqaiijah A. Yearby, JD, MPH

 The courses listed below are accepted toward the minor.
-Approved electives are added every year; students may request that relevant SAGES seminars be applied for credit.
+Approved electives are added every year; students may request that relevant SAGES seminars be applied for elective credit.

 Focus Area 1: Ethics, Politics and Economics